-For some EHS specialists, that idea opens up a lot of questions: why aren't spreadsheets a good long-term option?
+We wanted to throw our hat into the ring for this debate and outline 5 reasons why it's time to say goodbye to your environmental spreadsheets (yes, even those of you who are married to your spreadsheets).
+For some EHS specialists that idea opens up a lot of questions: why aren't spreadsheets a good long-term option?
 What would you use instead?
-This article will answer those questions and highlight why your spreadsheets could be holding you back and making your job harder than it should be:
+This article will answer those questions and highlight why your spreadsheets could be holding you back and making your job harder than it should be.

+Another security consideration is knowing your environmental data is safe from crashes or data loss.
 What if your computer crashes and you permanently lose your spreadsheet?
 Do you have methods available to recover this information in its latest form?
+If you're currently using Excel as your environmental management system tool of choice, take some time to ensure your company provides a secure network drive where sensitive documents are stored safely.

 What works better is a centralized database with tiered access.
 Executives and EHS Managers can see the entire database, while an air emissions specialist can only enter in data related to air emissions, and so forth.
 You should also look for a method of putting your database onto a secure online server - this will offer better security options and better recovery options.